networkop/tkng/content/services/_index.md

 ```

 {{% notice note %}}
 Some services may not have any label selectors, in which case the list of backend Pods can still be constructed manually.
+This is often used to interconnect with services outside of the Kubernetes cluster while still relying on internal mechanisms of service discovery.
 {{% /notice %}}

 Service's internal architecture consists of two loosely-coupled components: